 The following is a summary of the Business Meal Policy.

-Expenses for business meetings including meals, beverages, gratuity, and sales tax on taxable purchases (see below) may be reimbursed from university funds if the amount is approved as reasonable and necessary by the account manager, the Dean/Director, or the Vice President on the expenditure reimbursement request document.
+Expenses for business meetings including meals, beverages, gratuity, and sales tax on taxable purchases (see below) may be reimbursed from university funds if the amount is approved as reasonable and necessary by the account manager, the Dean/Director, or the Vice President on the expenditure payment request document.
+The AP-12 form may be used to indicate the business purpose and obtain approvals.
+The AP-12 can be attached to the PO, e-NPO or P-Card waiver request.
 The following guidelines apply to business meals:

 State of Texas sales tax regulations specifically list meals as an example under “items of a personal nature.”
 Although no definition of items of a personal nature is given in the regulations, the regulations are clear that such purchases are taxable.
 However, the university does not consider all meal purchases to be items of a personal nature.
 Business meals purchased directly by the university are not considered items of a personal nature and are therefore considered a tax-exempt purchase.
 Properly identifying whether a meal is an item of a personal nature or not is key to determining whether the meal should be taxable or tax-exempt.
 To assist employees in making such determinations, the following guidance is provided.